 We invite you to let go of any preconceived ideas you have about the music and the experience--we're here with some tips to help enhance your concert experience.

 Feel free to call our friendly box office staff at 513.381.3300 if you have any questions.
 Do you have feedback about your experience?
 Let us know what you think!

 There is no dress code for May Festival concerts.
 We encourage you to come as you are whether you want to dress up for a night on the town, or play it more casual for a relaxing experience.

 When should I arrive?

 We recommend arriving at least 45 minutes before the concert.
 Consider how much time you want to park, enjoy the beauty of historic Music Hall, take some photos, relax and enjoy a drink in the P&G Founders Room, read Fanfare magazine (the official May Festival program) or find your seat.
 Look for your concert e-minder emailed to you a couple of days before the concert for a listing of any bonus experiences that may occur before, during, or after the concert.

 Look for your best parking options near Music Hall here.

 Where should I sit?

 There are three levels at Music Hall.
-The first floor is called the Orchestra, the second the Balcony and the third the Gallery.
+The first floor is called the Orchestra (and also includes the Terrace section), the second is the Balcony and the third is the Gallery.